 $50,000 investment in your company to help you accelerate your growth and hit your milestones.

-Curated workshops and Founder Stories from experts and successful CEOs on everything from product-market fit to fundraising, specifically designed to help first-time founders succeed.
+Curated workshops and Founder Stories from experts and successful CEOs on everything from product-market fit to fundraising, specifically designed to help first-time health tech founders succeed.

 Work out of the Roux Institute’s cutting-edge, open-concept campus in downtown Portland, Maine, surrounded by some of the top researchers and experts in AI, Life Sciences, and Data Visualization.